friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [PolitiComedy](./gpts/stand-up-comedian-1394.md) Get ready to laugh with PolitiComedy, the ultimate stand-up routine that takes a humorous spin on politics.
 Buckle up as we dive into the wild world of politicians, policies, and everything in between.
 Our witty and creative performance will revolve
 - [Instagram Posts Descriptions Generator](./gpts/instagram-posts-descriptions-generator.md) This prompt is tailored for an AI role that excels in crafting captivating Instagram posts for AI-generated images.
 It'll create short, attention-grabbing descriptions, add emojis for visual appeal, including popular relevant hashtags, and emphasize
 - [awd](./gpts/awd-710.md) asdfsdgfdddddddddddddddddddddddddddddddddddddddddddddddddddd
-- [Rick H](./gpts/rick-h.md) Let Rick help you make your own scary and brutal horror film!
-Tell him what idea you have and let Rick do the rest.
-Go scene-by-scene, change camera positions and use time-lapse and effects for particularly gruesome scenes!
 - [king.chad.x222@gmail.com](./gpts/kingchadx222gmailcom.md) Are you tired of sitting on the sidelines and watching innovative ideas go unrealized?
 Then it's time to take action and join our crowdfunding campaign!
 Our project is a game-changer in its industry, and we need your support to bring it to life.
 - [Character Information Expand](./gpts/character-information-expand.md) Expand character information based provided information
 - [action scenes](./gpts/action-scenes.md) action writer for tabletop rgp